 - Super Jet Ferry - 7,100 yen one way, 1 hour to Hiroshima (foot passengers only)

-At present (6/2017) there is a special discount for both ferries if you present a foreign passport at the cash desk.
+At present (4/2018) there is a special discount for both ferries if you present a foreign passport at the cash desk (one-way ticket only).

 You can reach Yawatahama Port by taxi from Yawatahama JR station.
 It only costs about 1000 yen and takes about 5-10 minutes depending on traffic.
 If you are up for it, you can also walk there.
 The port is about a half-hour walk.